alphahex99/Supcom2Cards/README.md

 * Jackhammer: Projectiles create massive explosions at the cost of your movement speed and ATKSPD
 * Loyalist: Massive AMMO and ATKSPD increase at the cost of your DMG and HP
 * Magnetron: Blocking can push or pull (and damage on contact) enemies depending on where you aim before blocking (up/down)
+* Megalith: Acquire 2 lasers that automatically shoot visible enemies and scale with your gun DPS
 * Nuke: You know what it does
 * Overcharge: Blocking boosts your DMG, ATKSPD and makes bullets explode for a few seconds but large block cooldown increase
 * Poseidon: Buckshot but not useless